 Child sexual abuse and exploitation training subject areas

-Does your work bring you into contact with child sex offenders?
+Does your work bring you into contact with someone who committed child sexual abuse?
 Do you need to know more to safely assess and manage their potential risk?

-The prevention of sexual abuse requires effective practice in the assessment, treatment and management of abusers and potential abusers.
-Best practice should be based on sound research as well as the lessons that can be learnt from practical experience.
-Our training provides the knowledge and insight required to understand the causes and manifestations of child sexual abuse, incorporating perspectives on sexual abuse within the family, and wider perspectives on the impact of the internet and concerns around child sexual exploitation.Read More
+The prevention of child sexual abuse requires effective practice in the assessment, treatment and management of adults who sexually abuse children and potential adults who sexually abuse children.
+Our training helps you to understand the causes and indicators of child sexual abuse, combining viewpoints on sexual abuse within the family, and wider perspectives on the impact of the internet and concerns around child sexual exploitation.Read More

-Do you need to know more about internet offenders and the risks they pose?
-Are internet offenders a direct risk to children?
+Do you need to know more about people who sexually abuse children on the internet and the risks they pose?
+Are people who have sexually abuse children online a direct risk to children?

-The exponential rise in the number of individuals known to be accessing Child Sexual Abuse Material on the internet and contacting children for sexual purposes either online or using mobile phones, offers new and substantial challenges to those working in child or public protection.
-Our training offers professionals who have direct responsibility for the assessment and management of internet offenders, and those whose work brings them into contact with internet offenders, an opportunity to consider those issues, and how those threats might be addressed and managed.Read More
+The rise in the number of individuals known to be accessing child sexual abuse material on the internet and contacting children for sexual purposes online offers new and substantial challenges to those working in child or public protection.
+Our training offers professionals who have direct responsibility for the assessment and management of or work with people who have sexually abused a child online, an opportunity to consider those issues, and how those threats might be addressed and managed.Read More

 Do you work with young people who exhibit harmful sexual behaviour?
 Do you have concerns about the sexual behaviour of young people you care for?

-Research suggests that 25 per cent of all cases of child sexual abuse in the family involve a perpetrator under the age of 18.
+Research suggests that about one third of child sexual abuse is carried out by other children and young people.
 Professionals and carers must ensure they have the knowledge to see the signs and take appropriate action.
-Our tailor made training sessions help participants gain the skills to recognise the continuum of sexual behaviour in children and young people.
-Participants learn how to distinguish between age expected behaviours and those which raise concern.
-And they are provided with the tools to respond appropriately to young people who exhibit harmful behaviours.Read More
+Our tailor-made training sessions help you gain the skills to recognise the spectrum of sexual behaviour in children and young people.
+You will learn how to distinguish between age expected behaviours and those which raise concern.
+And be provided with tools to respond appropriately to young people who exhibit harmful behaviours.Read More

-Do you work with non-offending partners of contact child sexual offenders?
+Do you work with non-offending partners of people who have commited contact child sexual abuse?
 Or with the families of those who have offended online?

 Working with non-offending partners is a crucial element of child protection.
-Where child sexual abuse has occurred, a key question about non-abusing family members can be 'Did they know?'
-In making decisions about a child's safety, we must also consider carers' ability to protect the child and ask 'Will they be safe in future?'
-Our tailor-made training sessions help participants gain the skills to assess a carer's strengths and weaknesses in relation to future protection.
-We develop understanding of the often difficult context for non-abusing parents/carers and the effect of denial, both in offenders and carers.
-And we help participants consider their own beliefs and responses when assessing non-abusing parents.Read More
+Where child sexual abuse has occurred, a key question about non-abusing family members can be 'did they know?'
+In making decisions about a child's safety, we must also consider carers' ability to protect the child and ask 'will they be safe in future?'.
+Our tailor-made training sessions help you gain the skills to assess a carer's strengths and weaknesses in relation to future protection.
+We develop understanding of the context for non-abusing parents or carers and the effect of denial, both in someone who has sexually abused a child and carers.
+And we help you consider your own beliefs and responses when assessing non-abusing parents.Read More

 Do you recruit staff or volunteers into state schools, private schools, academies or colleges?
 Would you benefit from safer recruitment training to meet your safeguarding obligations?

 Schools and education settings share with others a duty to safeguard the children in their care.
 Implementing safer recruitment practices is one way of discharging this safeguarding obligation.
-Participants gain the skills they need to ensure that safeguarding is at the heart of their recruitment decisions and comply with relevant statutory guidance.Read More
+You will gain the skills to ensure that safeguarding is at the heart of your recruitment decisions and comply with relevant statutory guidance.Read More

-Do you recruit staff and/or volunteers to work with children and young people?
+Do you recruit staff or volunteers to work with children and young people?
 Would you benefit from increased safeguarding skills and confidence in recruiting people safely?

-Retaining your skills and confidence with the up-to-date exercises and materials is a key element in retaining your accredited status as a SR trainer, and in ensuring schools and other settings receive good quality SR training to protect children and prevent abuse.Read More
+Retaining your skills and confidence with the up-to-date exercises and materials is a key element in retaining your accredited status as a safer recruitment trainer, and in ensuring schools and other settings receive good quality safer recruitment training to protect children and prevent abuse.Read More

 Do you recruit staff or volunteers into schools, academies or colleges?
-Would you or your organisation benefit from you becoming an accredited SR trainer, able to train others?
+Would you or your organisation benefit from you becoming an accredited safer recruitment trainer, able to train others?

-Acquiring skills and confidence with the up-to-date exercises and materials is a key element in obtaining your accredited status as a SR trainer, and in ensuring schools and other settings receive good quality SR training to protect children, prevent abuse and meet their safeguarding obligations.Read More
+Acquiring skills and confidence with the up-to-date exercises and materials is a key element in obtaining your accredited status as a safer recruitment trainer, and in ensuring schools and other settings receive good quality safer recruitment training to protect children, prevent abuse and meet their safeguarding obligations.Read More

 Sign up for news & updatesFill In Our Newsletter Form Here